-OnEventAlert This event handler is called whenever an event alert is received from the database for one of the monitor events. --- --
+OnEventAlert This event handler is called whenever an event alert is received from database for one of the monitor events.
+This event handler is called whenever an event alert is received from the database for one of the monitor events. те -- --- ----